Over $78 million in verdicts and settlements in 19 years.

 Some Oregon Bike Law History and Milestones

-* below goes through living the saga from December 2009 with a Portland Judge ruling that a bike lane didn't exist in a Portland Intersection, through 2018 when a "Deschutes County Circuit Court judge on Tuesday ruled a cyclist hit and killed in an intersection by a FedEx truck did not have the protection of a bike lane" [...] to the Oregon Legislature April 16, 2019 Oregon House Bill 2682 the bike lane bill, which "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection," approved by its Oregon Legislature Joint Committee On Transportation May 7, 2019.
+The below goes through the saga from December 2009 when a Portland Judge ruled that a bike lane didn't exist in a Portland Intersection.
+(Yes, the bike lane somehow ended in the intersection, even if it existed before and after the intersection).
+Through 2018 when a Deschutes County Circuit Court judge ruled a cyclist hit and killed in an intersection by a FedEx truck driver did not have the protection of a bike lane.
+To the Oregon Legislature April 16, 2019 Oregon House Bill 2682, the bike lane bill which, "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection," approved by its Oregon Legislature Joint Committee On Transportation May 7, 2019 and signed into law by Oregon Governor Kate Brown, effective January 1, 2020.

 In June of 2009, the bicycle rider was riding on SE Hawthorne in the bike lane cycling across 10th Avenue when the driver on bicyclist's left admittedly made a last minute decision to right turn and slammed into the bicycle rider, knocking the bicyclist to the ground.
 The bicycle rider was fortunately wearing a helmet and thus avoided any serious head injury when her head impacted into the pavement with this unexpected collision.
 Portland police responded to the accident scene and cited the car driver for Failing to Yield to a Bicyclist in a Bike Lane (ORS 811.050).